 Corrugating medium paper, or CMP is used in the manufacturing of cardboard.
 Since the launch of our new Paper Machine ("PM6") production line in December 2011, corrugating medium paper has become a major product of the Company.
-For the year ended December 31, 2021, corrugating medium paper comprised approximately 88.76% of our total paper production quantities and roughly 83.61% of our total revenue.
+For the year ended December 31, 2022, corrugating medium paper comprised approximately 99.42% of our total paper production quantities and roughly 98.38% of our total revenue.
 Raw materials used in the production of corrugating medium paper include recycled paper board (or Old Corrugating Cardboard or "OCC," as it is commonly referred to in the United States) and certain supplementary agents.
 In January 2013, we suspended the operation of our PM1 production line for renovation, which was then used to produce corrugating medium paper.
 In May 2014, we launched the commercial production of a renovated PM1 production line.
 The renovated PM1 production line produces light-weight corrugating medium paper with a specification of 40 to 80 grams per square meter ("g/s/m").
-PM1's light-weight corrugating medium paper products have a wide range of commercial applications.
-For example, they can be used as a construction material for wall and floor insulation or to manufacture moisture-proof packaging materials for the transportation of books and magazines by the publishing industry.
+PM1's light-weight corrugating medium paper of packaging materials for the transportation of books and magazines by the publishing industry.
 It can also be used as corrugating medium to make corrugating cardboard for packaging that requires light-weight boxes.
-The manufacturing process of light-weight corrugating medium paper is similar to that of the regular corrugating medium paper and also uses recycled paper boards as a major source of raw material.
-We now have two corrugating medium paper production lines, PM6 and PM1.
+The manufacturing process of light-weight corrugating medium paper production lines, PM6 and PM1.
 We refer to products produced from the PM6 production line as Regular CMP and products produced from the PM1 production line as Light-Weight CMP.